Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

 - **Crash Recovery**: If the process crashes, it can resume from the last persisted state
 - **Continuity**: Processing continues where it left off without data loss
 - **Reliability**: State is persisted to KV Store at key transition points
+- **Concurrency**: Multiple transactions can be processed simultaneously by different state machine instances

 ## Data Flow